leonardovcl/sweet-control/README.md

 At the Recipe List Page (Fig. 12) it is possible to check if the Recipe is "cookable" with your current Inventories.
 If there is a "Cook!" button at the Recipe entry, that means there are enough Inventories to cook it, otherwise, it will display a "Can't Cook!" button.

 Clicking "Cook!" beside any "cookable" Recipe will register a cook event of that Recipe, updating Inventories that were used!
 You will be also redirect to the Cooked Recipes List (Fig. 16), where you can check the "Total Cost"s and "Making Date"s.

+:warning: The order of Inventories used is the same displayed at Inventories List Page (Fig. 9), sorted ascending, in order, by "Expiration Date", "Amount Left", "Price Per Amount" and Inclusion Date.

 ![cookedRecipes](/src/main/resources/static/img/README/cookedRecipes.png)
 <font size= 1>**Fig. 16 - Cooked Recipes List.**</font>